OmkarYelsange/Chat-App/README.md

 - Working with modern tooling like Vite & ESLint.
 - Structuring full-stack projects for scalability and maintainability.

-🤝 Contributing
-Contributions are welcome!
-To contribute:

-1. Fork the repo.
-2. Create a feature branch (git checkout -b feature/new-feature).
-3. Commit your changes (git commit -m 'feat: Add new feature').
-4. Push to your branch (git push origin feature/new-feature).
-5. Open a Pull Request.

 - Acknowledgements
 - Node.js - Backend runtime
 - Express.js - Web framework